stav-sheen/Full-On/README.md

 │   └── all
 │       └── pass.yml
 └── playbook.yml       # the playbook
- ├─nginx-lb - dockerfile and configuration file for nginx load balancer
+ ├─nginx-lb  # dockerfile and configuration file for nginx load balancer

- ├─ node1+node2  - contain dockerfiles for the two different apache nodes
+ ├─ node1+node2  #contain dockerfiles for the two different apache nodes

 ## Pre-requisits
 - Ansible